High school football: G-E-T returns to roots for bounce-back season

 “We’ve got three coming right behind them that are underclassmen, but they’re right there.
 Two sets of three that we can throw in there and play,” Anderson said.

-An experienced offensive line grouping will be led by senior Thomas Haney, a WDN all-area honoree last year, who is receiving some recruiting interest from Division II and Division III schools for his efforts in the trenches.
+An experienced offensive line grouping will be led by senior Thomas Haney, who is receiving some recruiting interest from Division II and Division III schools for his efforts in the trenches.

 With the team’s extra emphasis on the ground game, Haney and his cohorts are excited for what the season will entail.